Breaking the Simplification Bottleneck in Amortized Neural Symbolic Regression: Related Work

 \section{Related Work}

 Symbolic regression (SR) has traditionally been formulated as a combinatorial optimization problem.
 While genetic programming (GP) approaches like PySR \citep{cranmer2023interpretablemachinelearningscience} and Operon \citep{operon} remain the gold standard for precision, they treat every task as a new search instance.
-Amortized methods aim to overcome this by learning a parameterized approximation of the posterior distribution $p(\bm{\tau} | \mathcal{D})$ of expressions $\bm{\tau}$ given tabular data $\mathcal{D}$ over a massive training corpus.
-However, existing approaches are compromised by the trade-off between expression quality (i.e. simplification), and data diversity and scale.
+Amortized methods are instead framed as simulation-based inference \cite{Cranmer_2020}: they exploit a massive synthetic training corpus to learn a parameterized approximation of the posterior distribution $p(\bm{\tau} \given \mathcal{D})$ of explanatory expressions $\bm{\tau}$ for given observed data $\mathcal{D}$.
+However, existing approaches are compromised by the trade-off between expression quality (i.e. simplification) and data diversity and scale.